 What Utah Law States

 If one spouse refuses to sign the divorce paperwork, Utah law still provides a process for the divorce to proceed.
-According to Title 30, Chapter 3 of the Utah Code, the spouse seeking the divorce can request a default hearing.
+According to Title 30, Chapter 3 of the Utah Code, the spouse seeking the divorce must first file a divorce petition, which officially initiates the process and serves as legal notice to the other spouse.
+If the spouse fails to respond or cooperate, the petitioner can request a default hearing.

-If the judge determines you have met the legal conditions, they can proceed with signing off on the divorce – even without the other spouse’s cooperation or signature.
+If the judge determines you have met the legal conditions, they can proceed with signing off on the divorce โ even without the other spouseโs cooperation or signature.
+Before proceeding, the court requires that proper notice of the divorce petition has been given to the other spouse.
 So, under Utah law, one spouse cannot indefinitely stall a divorce by refusing to sign papers.

 Serving Your Spouse with Divorce Papers